Sahithi-Venkatesan/esa-api-exercise/README.md

-# Sahithi Venkatesan - 18XJ1A0547
+# ESA Assignment - 2
-## ESA Assignment - 2
+## Sahithi Venkatesan - 18XJ1A0547
 # Cart Microservices
 ## Directions of Use:
-To install all the packages use this command after cloning the directory....
+To install all the related packages, use this command after cloning the directory....
 ```
     npm install
 ```
-To run the server...
+To start the server...
 ```
     npm start
 ```
-Then you'll get server listening on port 3000 and the db connected to mongodb
+Then you'll get server listening on port 3000 and a message saying that the db has been connected to Mongodb

 # Use postman to make REST api calls
 To add a user,